Contact: Kelsey Davenport, Director for Nonproliferation Policy, (202) 463-8270 x102

 - Establish and Organize KEDO: This includes the securing of diplomatic and legal rights and guarantees necessary to implement the light-water reactor project.

-KEDO was established March 9, 1995, and membership now includes 12 states and the European Union, which provide electrical-power supplies and financial assistance to help KEDO implement the Agreed Framework.
+KEDO was established March 9, 1995, and membership included 12 states and the European Union, which provide electrical-power supplies and financial assistance to help KEDO implement the Agreed Framework.
+On May 31, 2006, KEDO officially ended its light-water reactor project, citing the failure of the DPRK to carry out the steps outlined in the KEDO-DPRK Supply Agreement.

 - Implement the Light-Water Reactor Project: The United States is to facilitate the construction of two 1,000-megawatt light-water nuclear power reactors.

 KEDO delegated responsibility to Japan and South Korea to finance and supply North Korea with two light-water reactors.
 After several years of site preparation, ground was broken in August 2001 in Kumho, North Korea.
 KEDO poured the concrete for the first reactor in August 2002, but suspended the project Dec.
 1, 2003.

 - Provide Heavy-Fuel Oil Shipments: To compensate for the electricity-generating capacity that Pyongyang gave up by freezing its nuclear reactors, KEDO will supply North Korea with 500,000 metric tons of heavy-fuel oil annually until the light-water reactor project is completed.